 Kaela was a member of the Alumnae Volunteer team for a number of years and was hired on as part time staff when an opportunity presented itself.
 Kaela has over a decade of experience working with women and /or children affected by harm reduction and /or abuse issues.

 Kaela has completed her courses at Vancouver Community College where she worked toward her Substance Abuse Counselling Certificate.
 She is certified by the Canadian Addiction Counsellors Certification Federation and is a member of the Canadian Addiction Counsellors Certification Federation (CACCF).
 She is also an International Certified Alcohol and Drug Counsellor (ICADC).

-Like the majority of our staff, Ashley is alumnae at Charlford house.
-She was given the position of Weekend Support Worker after a year of volunteering here, with a persistent interest in the job.
-She has worked in the recovery community for over 3 years and is experienced with serving women, especially those who seek help for their substance misuse.
-Ashley works with addicts on a regular basis and is passionate about her work.
+Like the majority of our staff, Courtney is an alumna of Charlford house.
+She applied for the position of Support Worker after several months of volunteering here and was the successful candidate.
+Courtney likes to draw from her own experience in working with the women and is passionate about her work.
 She is currently enrolled in Vancouver Community College's Addictions Counselling Program and is working towards her certification with CACCF.
-She is currently certified in basic counselling skills and trauma informed practice.

 Fundraising and Events Manager